Retire Before Dad

 Only stocks priced at $5 and above are eligible.

-Dividend Reinvestment Pubic
+Dividend Reinvestment at Pubic

 Public is a relatively new app-only investment platform.
 They offer fractional shares and dividend reinvestment, but you must call a customer service rep to set it up.
 Public is setting itself up as a social investing platform, on which you can discuss stock purchases with your peers.

-Dividend Reinvestment Robinhood
+Dividend Reinvestment at Robinhood

 Conclusion

 I hope this list of best online brokers for dividend reinvestment is helpful.
-If you have suggestions on how to improve the list, or want to point out any changes or inaccuracies, please contact me.
+If you have suggestions on how to improve the list, or want to point out any changes or inaccuracies, please contact me

 Featured photo by Jon Tyson via Unsplash